shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <p><strong>How to manage vomiting</strong></p>
   <ul>
     <li>Follow the same strategies used for nausea.</li>
-    <li>Take small sips of water or oral rehydration solutions to prevent dehydration.</li>
+    <li>Take small sips of water, electrolytes or oral rehydration solutions to prevent dehydration.</li>
     <li>When ready to eat, choose bland foods such as toast, crackers, or plain rice.</li>
     <li>Avoid alcohol until symptoms have completely settled.</li>
     <li>Seek medical advice if vomiting lasts more than 24 hours or worsens.</li>